jojoee/jam-2016/README.md

 + [Sahapat Tong-on](https://www.facebook.com/sahapat.tongon)

 ## Game Description

+## Rules
+- regenerate `totem` when we going form last floor to the first floor

 ## TODO
 - [x] Bug: when the player was hit then it go to next floor